 Standard Date of Issuance Description Date Adopted Effect on the Financial Statements ASU 2016-02, Leases and all related amendments February 2016 Requires all leases with a term greater than 12 months to be recognized in the statements of financial position and eliminates current real estate-specific lease guidance, while maintaining substantially similar classification criteria for distinguishing between finance leases and operating leases.
 January 2019 The adoption of this standard and related amendments resulted in the recognition of approximately \$15.7 million in right-of-use assets and lease liabilities on our balance sheet as of January 1, 2019.
 Comparative periods will continue to be measured and presented under historical guidance, and only the period of adoption and future periods will be subject to this ASU.
 There was no cumulative effect on retained earnings or other components of equity at the adoption date.
-For more information see Note H. ASU 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220) February 2018 Allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Act and requires certain disclosures regarding stranded tax effects in accumulated other comprehensive income.
+For more information see Note H. ASU 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220) February 2018 Allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act of 2017 and requires certain disclosures regarding stranded tax effects in accumulated other comprehensive income.
 January 2019 The adoption of this standard did not have a material impact on our consolidated financial statements.

-Accounting Pronouncements Not Yet Adopted Date of Required Standard Date of Issuance Description Adoption Effect on the Financial Statements ASU 2016-13, Financial June The amendment in this update replaces the incurred loss January 2020 We are currently evaluating the impact of the adoption on Instruments - Credit Losses 2016 impairment methodology in current GAAP with a our consolidated financial statements.
-(Topic 326), Measurement methodology that reflects expected credit losses on of Credit Losses on instruments within its scope, including trade receivables.
-Financial Statements This update is intended to provide financial statement users with more decision-useful information about the expected credit losses
+Accounting Pronouncements Not Yet Adopted

+Standard Date of Issuance Description Date of Required Adoption Effect on the Financial Statements ASU 2016-13, June The amendment in this update replaces the January 2020 We are currently evaluating the impact of the Financial 2016 incurred loss impairment methodology in adoption on our consolidated financial Instruments - Credit current GAAP with a methodology that statements.
+Losses (Topic 326), reflects expected credit losses on instruments Measurement of within its scope, including trade receivables.
+Credit Losses on This update is intended to provide financial Financial Statements statement users with more decision-useful information about the expected credit losses.